Researching companies: How to research a company for an interview

 Are they a new start-up?
 Do they operate in a sector that you’re really passionate about?
 Is the company culture attractive to you?

-Keep these factors in mind ready to discuss in your graduate job interview.
+Keep these factors in mind ready to discuss them in your graduate job interview.

 These are some of the best ways to research a company before an interview.